 The task is the main entity of the HacknPlan system.
 It represents a small and specific unit of work, and it can be classified by different aspects or characteristics relative to your project organization.

 The lifecycle of a task goes from the moment it is created until the completion (or deletion) of the task.
-During its lifetime, a task can go through several different stages:
+During its lifetime, a task can go through several different stages, these are the default ones:

 - Backlog: The backlog is a container for future work.
 Many times you create a task but you don’t know when you’ll work on it, so it’s added to the backlog.
 It’s possible to add tasks directly to milestones too.